Guardian War: Synopsis

 The player controls a golem who was awakened by the Goddess Erald which is fighting against Azrael, the Evil Lord.

 Reception

 Guardian War received two awards in GameFan's 1994 "Megawards", including Best Strategy Game and Best Special Effects on the 3DO.

 GamePro's Leonardo da Video declared Guardian War "one of the most original, enjoyable, and addictive RPG/strategy games to come along in a while".
 He remarked that the system of party members changing bodies and carrying along sub-bodies is highly unique yet easy to adjust to due to the "simple and virtually self-explanatory" interface, and highly praised the graphics, especially the spell casting effects.

 Electronic Gaming Monthly scored it 7.75 out of 10, and ranked it as one of their 50 highest-rated games of 1994.

 Game Bytes gave the game a positive review in 1994.

-Next Generation reviewed the game, rating it three stars out of five, and stated that "While sitting there playing and watching the characters trundle around the animated popsicles is a lot of fun, for the most part, the journey is the destination, and you wind up not caring much whether or not you finish."
+Next Generation gave three stars out of five to the game.